monk973/postFixCalculation-c_Lang/README.md

 main.c

-#All Std Header is in stdafx.h.
+#All Std Headers are in stdafx.h.

 #Visual Studio 2015 version